GGP IS seeking new Board Members and must fill the office of President. Email your interest to firstname.lastname@example.org.

 Pauline Benetti, Vice President

 Al Pfister is a semi-retired fish and wildlife biologist and natural resources manager.
 Al spent 30-plus years with the US Fish and Wildlife Service, Bureau of Land Management and Department of Army, and the past six years in the private sector.
 He serves on the boards of the Weminuche Audubon Society and San Juan Water Conservancy District.
 He is leading a local effort to recover and delist the federally endangered Pagosa Skyrocket, a plant found only in the Pagosa Springs area.
 Having grown up on a small farm in Ohio and working in seven western states on endangered species and resource conservation issues, Al is very interested in utilizing those experiences to enhance our community’s ability to sustain our economy in balance with the surrounding awesome landscape.
-Term of Office 2 Years; Ends 2019.

 Ross Aragon, Emeritus for Life